-Apiculture; is the scientific method of raising/ rearing honey bees and/ or the maintenance of bee colonies, commonly in man-made hives, by humans.
-A beekeeper keeps bees in order to pollinate crops, produce bees for sale to other beekeepers, collect their honey, and other products that the hive produces including; beeswax, propolis, flower pollen, bee pollen, and royal jelly.
-A location where bees are kept is called an apiary or ‘bee yard’.
+Beekeeping is the scientific method of raising and maintaining bee colonies, commonly in man-made hives, by humans.
+Beekeepers keep bees for various reasons, including pollinating crops, producing bees for sale to other beekeepers, collecting honey, beeswax, propolis, flower pollen, bee pollen, and royal jelly.
+A location where bees are kept is called an apiary or 'bee yard.'

 Sharing our beekeeping experiences with youth is one of our greatest joys.

 We offer safe, easy to understand, interactive learning opportunities at our educational bee yard through various local groups.

 At the core of our work lies a passion for learning and sharing knowledge.
 We take great joy in coaching, teaching, and sharing our vast experience and expertise with others, regardless of their age or level of understanding.
 Our mission is to create a community of responsible beekeepers, who are knowledgeable about honey bees and beekeeping.
 To achieve this, we offer lessons and courses about honey bees and beekeeping to people of all ages, from young children to adults.

 Our educational programs range from one-day sessions at our educational apiary to multi-day courses that delve deeper into the intricate details of beekeeping.
 We also offer a ShareHive Program that provides an inclusive opportunity to learn about honey bees and beekeeping without the responsibility of ongoing management, equipment, or space.